-The word, "doula," comes from the Greek word for the most important female slave or servant in an ancient Greek household.
-Today the word has come to refer to "a woman experienced in childbirth who provides continuous physical, emotional, and informational support to the mother before, during and just after childbirth."
+The word, "doula," comes from the Greek word which means the most important female slave or servant in an ancient Greek household.
+Today the word has come to refer to "a woman experienced in childbirth who provides continuous physical, emotional, and informational support before, during and just after childbirth."

-Women's needs are complex during childbirth.
-In addition to obstetrical and the love and companionship provided by loved ones, women need consistent, continuous reassurance, comfort, encouragement and respect.
+A persons needs are complex during childbirth.
+In addition to obstetrical and the love and companionship provided by loved ones, there is a need for consistent, continuous reassurance, comfort, encouragement and respect.
 They need individualized care based on their circumstances and preferences.
-To this end, a doula works with a woman and her family, physicians, midwives and nurses with an aim to enhance communication and understanding.
+To this end, a doula works with a the birther and her family, physicians, midwives and nurses with an aim to enhance communication and understanding.

 When a Doula is present, the pressure on the partner is also decreased, allowing participation at the partner's comfort level and increasing the enjoyment of the birth experience.

 WHAT ELSE CAN A DOULA DO?
 Not An Exhaustive List